 Graduate academic life is focused on departments and faculties.
 But colleges – Keble more than most – provide at least three other things that make your time at the University of Oxford special.

 One is simply a place to live, somewhere to eat, sleep and socialise.
 We have impressive new accommodation at The H B Allen graduate centre.

 Third, our graduates are drawn from across the full range of subjects.
+For full details of the courses which we admit for, please view the graduate admissions Keble College page on the University website.
 Graduate study – whether it’s a research degree or a taught masters – can sometimes seem pretty narrow.
-But, sitting in the cafe or common room, sharing your ideas and experiences with people doing possibly very different things to you can be stimulating and, who knows, even life-changing.
+But, sitting in the café or common room, sharing your ideas and experiences with people doing possibly very different things to you can be stimulating and, who knows, even life-changing.
 The H B Allen Centre is shared with Oxford Sciences Innovation and the Oxford Robotics Institute, so you’re close to the action as far as start-ups and cutting-edge science are concerned.

 We don’t just leave it to chance that you’ll interact with people from different backgrounds and with different skills and experiences.
 We organise a rich programme of social and academic events throughout the year – lectures, seminars, workshops, reading groups, careers events, and so on.
 You’ll get a chance to meet the Fellows and to present your ideas to other graduates.
-The Academic Director of The H B Allen Centre – a newly-created post for graduates – will be seeking your help in creating a vibrant graduate community.
+The Academic Director of The H B Allen Centre will be seeking your help in creating a vibrant graduate community.

 When it’s time to relax or get active, Keble has a good range of sports facilities.
 Graduates make up their own teams in some sports, and in others can join the undergraduates.